galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 > Beer is alive!
 It contains microorganisms, in particular **yeasts**.
 >
 > Indeed, grain and water create a sugary liquid (called wort).
 The beer brewer
 > adds yeasts to it.
-By eating the sugar, yeasts creates alcohol,
+By eating the sugar, yeast creates alcohol,
 > and other compounds (esters, phenols, etc.) that give beer its particular
 > flavor.
 >